John Cook (golfer): Amateur career

-PGA Tour
+Professional career

 Cook played his first PGA Tour event as a professional in September 1979.
 He played the Anheuser-Busch Golf Classic, the tour's annual event in Napa County, California on a sponsor's exemption.
 The Associated Press opened its report by stating, "A professional golfing career that will be watched closely, that of 1978 U.S. Amateur golf champion John Cook, began today in Napa's $300,000 PGA Tour event."

 Cook's first PGA Tour victory came in the 1981 storm-plagued Bing Crosby National Pro-Am.
 The event was shortened to 54 holes due to the weather conditions.
 Cook won the title on the third extra hole after a five-way sudden-death playoff that included Hale Irwin, Bobby Clampett, Ben Crenshaw, and Barney Thompson.
 Irwin, the last of the four men that Cook eliminated in the playoff, was gracious in defeat: "John is a special young man.
 He deserved to win.
 He is one of the best new young players on the tour."

 Cook's second PGA Tour win came in 1983 at the Canadian Open.
 He won with a birdie putt on the sixth extra hole of a playoff against Johnny Miller, after both players parred the first five extra holes.

 At the 1990 Las Vegas Invitational, Cook lost a playoff to Bob Tway in memorable fashion.
 On the first hole of sudden-death, Cook hit a sand wedge shot into the hole from 95 yards for an apparent birdie only to see the ball bounce out of the hole and come to rest 15 ft away and off the green.
 Tway won the playoff with a routine par.